Snowflake

 Name Type Description Default

-user str Username required
+user Username required

-account str A Snowflake organization ID and a Snowflake user ID, separated by a hyphen.
+account A Snowflake organization ID and a Snowflake user ID, separated by a hyphen.
 Note that a Snowflake user ID is a separate identifier from a username.
 See https://ibis-project.org/backends/Snowflake/ for details required

-database str A Snowflake database and a Snowflake schema, separated by a /.
+database A Snowflake database and a Snowflake schema, separated by a /.
 See https://ibis-project.org/backends/Snowflake/ for details required

-password str | None Password.
-If empty or None then authenticator must be passed.
-None
+password Password.
+If empty or None then authenticator must be passed. required

-authenticator str | None String indicating authentication method.
+authenticator String indicating authentication method.
 See https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-example#connecting-with-oauth for details.
 Note that the authentication flow will not take place until a database connection is made.
-This means that ibis.snowflake.connect(...) can succeed, while subsequent API calls fail if the authentication fails for any reason.
-None
+This means that ibis.snowflake.connect(...) can succeed, while subsequent API calls fail if the authentication fails for any reason. required

-create_object_udfs bool Enable object UDF extensions defined by ibis on the first connection to the database.
+create_object_udfs bool Enable object UDF extensions defined by Ibis on the first connection to the database.
 True

-kwargs Any Additional arguments passed to the SQLAlchemy URL constructor.
-See https://docs.snowflake.com/en/developer-guide/python-connector/sqlalchemy#additional-connection-parameters for more details {}
+kwargs Any Additional arguments passed to the DBAPI connection call. {}

-In addition to ibis.snowflake.connect, you can also connect to Snowflake by passing a properly formatted Snowflake connection URL to ibis.connect
+In addition to ibis.snowflake.connect, you can also connect to Snowflake by passing a properly-formatted Snowflake connection URL to ibis.connect:

 con = ibis.connect(f"snowflake://{user}:{password}@{account}/{database}")